 Selling your home means getting organized and making sure you have the proper paperwork - before the sale.
 Whether you are a first-time home seller or you are a veteran at doing so, having ready access to the necessary documents will make the home selling process much smoother.

 Today, many of these documents may be available in digital form.
 In that case, make sure to keep a record of the electronic location of each so you can access them quickly.
-One option is to go ahead and print them and maintain a file with all of the printed docs for easy access.
+One option is to go create a checklist, then print them and maintain a file with all of the printed docs for easy access.

 Since many of the documents listed below contain sensitive financial and personal information, they should be stored in a secure location such as a locked cabinet or within an encrypted server (if still in digital form).
 Whatever form you decide to store the necessary paperwork in, keep these important documents on hand.

 If you are unsure if you should include any additional documents related to your home, ask your real estate agent!
 They will be able to tell you whether or not it will be beneficial or needed in your home's sale.